knunery/codex/README.md

 `hg qfinish -a` finishes all patchqueues and turns them into commits

 `hg qref -X .` moves all changes from patch into current working directory

+`hg qpush --move some-patch` move a patch to the top of the queue

 ##### Creating a new bookmark(git branches)
 `hg bookmark '#{bookmark name}'` to create a new bookmark